ALaureB/CineWild/readme.md

 # CineWild
 App built at the occasion of a 6 hours exam at the Wild Code School.
 We had to code back end in Node / Express and front end in React on a movie theme.

-To launch it :
-* First locally launch back end :
+## First setep : launch back end
-- open a terminal and go the the back folder.
+- open a terminal and go to the back folder
 - yarn
 - node bin/www
-=> Back end will open in http://localhost:3000/.
+- Back end will open in http://localhost:3000/

-* Then launch front end :
+## Second step : launch front end :
-- open a new terminal and go
+- open a new terminal and go to the front folder
 - yarn
 - yarn start
-=> React front end will open on another localhost port.
+- React front end will open on another localhost port.